New Years in Ecuador is one of the most interesting times of the year.

 1) Año Viejo

-The puppets are filled with sawdust or newspaper and some firecrackers, beaten and burned before midnight.
+The effigies are filled with sawdust or newspaper and some firecrackers, beaten and burned before midnight.
 It’s important that they are burned completely or else the bad situations that were tormenting you and your family that year will return in the New Year to bother you again.

 In Cuenca and Quito the Año Viejo is about making fun to amuse people.
 In Guayaquil it becomes even bigger, with people creating Monigotes which are often 9 meters in size and besting each other, so it’s not uncommon to see Gene Simmons or other movie stars or cartoons.